Ivan Putski: Early career (1969–1974)

 Putski won the NWA Texas Tag Team Championship with José Lothario twice in 1973.

 Putski was a fixture on the Dallas-Ft.
 Worth wrestling scene and was one of its most popular personalities.
 He was routinely the feature act at the Sportatorium, a wrestling-only arena in an industrial section near Downtown Dallas.
 Putski's act consisted of being a happy-go-lucky, often aloof buffoon, who would "miraculously" pin his opponent.
 Putski was often introduced as a former concentration camp survivor, only adding to his sympathetic appeal to audiences of all ages.

 In the early 1970s, Putski worked for the American Wrestling Association (AWA), where he was a fan favorite.
-It was during this time in the AWA that Putski also first clashed with Superstar Billy Graham, with the two feuding over who was the strongest wrestling in the AWA;.
+It was during this time in the AWA that Putski also first clashed with Superstar Billy Graham, with the two feuding over who was the strongest wrestler in the AWA;.
 During "Polish Power" Ivan Putski's time in the AWA, anti-Polish phrases where also a mainstay of lead American television series All In The Family's patriarch Archie Bunker against his Polish-American son-in-law Michael Stivic.

 Prior to leaving the AWA, Ivan dropped most of his weight by getting into bodybuilding.
 Ivan kept himself fairly trim at the 215–220 pound mark.